cosmic-zip/hacker-heuristics/README.md

 But OPSEC can apply both to Blue team and Red team, this guide will cover the purple path.

-1. **The Red Team** is a group that simulates an attack against a system or organization in order to identify vulnerabilities and weaknesses.
+### **The Red Team**
+Is a group that simulates an attack against a system or organization in order to identify vulnerabilities and weaknesses.
 They act as malicious actors, using various tactics such as social engineering, phishing attacks, and exploiting software bugs to breach security measures.

+### **The Blue Team**
-2. **The Blue Team**, on the other hand, consists of individuals responsible for defending systems and networks from potential threats.
+On the other hand, consists of individuals responsible for defending systems and networks from potential threats.
 Their primary objective is to protect sensitive information and maintain operational security.
 To do this, they continuously monitor network traffic, analyze data, and implement necessary countermeasures to thwart any attempts made by Red Teams or real-world attackers.

-3. **A Purple Team** is a unique approach to cybersecurity that combines both Red (offensive) and Blue (defensive) teams within an organization.
+### **A Purple Team**
+Is a unique approach to cybersecurity that combines both Red (offensive) and Blue (defensive) teams within an organization.
 The primary goal of a Purple Team is to improve overall security posture by conducting simulated attacks and defenses against each other in a controlled environment.

 **Mention to PTFM (Purple team field manual) and RTFM (Red team field manual) both are good and practical book.**

+---

 Now, a little more formalities, i have created some cybersecurity frameworks along my career, they are basically and recipe of tools and procedures, also include documentation and recommendations for organizations and individuals.
 Here i will write the most common things.

-**Purple Team OPSEC Framework**
+### **Purple Team OPSEC Framework**

 1. Physical Security